goharShoukat/goharShoukat/README.md

 ### Hi there 👋 Welcome to my Profile!
-I am Gohar and I love coding and prefer to keep everything opensource!
+I am Gohar and I love coding and prefer to keep everything open-source!

 - I am an Erasmus Scholar completing my M2 at Centrale Nantes in Marine Reneweable Energy

-📫 How to reach me:
+### 📫 How to reach me:
 - Email me at: gohar.i.shoukat@gmail.com
+- LinkedIn
 - https://www.linkedin.com/in/goharshoukat/

 <!--